alphajuliet/aoc25/README.md

 Some discussion with Claude up front about this puzzle, before touching any code, was useful in understanding how this related to geometry and groups under $\mathbb{Z}/2\mathbb{Z}$.
 We then discussed approaches and decided that simple BFS was the most efficient in this situation.
 I coded up the parser and structured the code, and Claude wrote the BFS function, which I can't be arsed doing.
 Teamwork.

-Part 2 has me stuck though, because the search space is huge for many of the machines in the input data.
-Claude and I have tried a number of approaches, including greedy heuristics, but nothing seems tractable yet.
-It goes on hold for now.
+Part 2 is in some ways a different problem and it has me stuck because the search space is huge for many of the machines in the input data.
+Claude and I have tried some different approaches but we're still blowing the compute on the input data.
+After reluctantly checking out Reddit, I can see that there is a clever recursive bifurcation approach that is computationally feasible, but I'm not going to code it up.

 ## Day 11

 So, the first part is another excuse to roll out `Ubergraph` and count all the paths.
 Fortunately, we've seen this before so I have my `all-paths` function ready to go, and it did.
 Part 2, however, has us starting at a different point in the graph and is, so far, resistant to computation with my algorithms in any reasonable time.
 I need to think of a smarter way to do this.

+## Day 12

+This is a partial covering problem, and there the classic approach is with Knuth's DLX algorithm.
+Claude coded up most of part 1 for me but it's not yet giving me reliable answers.
+I'm wondering whether to pursue this one, I'm not excited by search algorithms.